 What is low pressure sodium lighting (LPS)?
-For starters, it’s a form of induction lighting that is actually a closer cousin to fluorescent and neon lamps than to high pressure sodium lighting.
+For starters, it’s a form of induction lighting that uses a low pressure sodium bulb and is actually a closer cousin to fluorescent and neon lamps than to high pressure sodium lighting.
 Low pressure sodium lamps were traditionally used for street lighting, tunnel lighting, and other industrial forms of lighting that did not require high color rendering index.

 The poor color rendering index of low pressure sodium is illustrated in the image of the two Honda Fits to the right.
 One car is red, and one car is black, but underneath the low pressure sodium lighting, they both appear black.